Everything You Need to Know About Building Wealth in Just Two Sentences

 Just pick one habit and start today.
 Practice the habit until it becomes permanent, then pick another habit and do it again.
 Then another and another until you can see your wealth grow.

 The greatest obstacle to building wealth is procrastination.
 Habits are the simplest way to overcome procrastination and get into immediate action.

-Habits reduce the entire wealth building process to bite sized pieces that are easy for anyone to digest.
+Habits reduce the entire wealth building process into bite-sized pieces that are easy for anyone to digest.
 The compounded effect of all these tiny actions over a lifetime becomes wealth.

-The formula for wealth is simple – spend less than you make and invest the difference wisely.
+The formula for how to build wealth is simple: spend less than you make and invest the difference wisely.